 Engines run usually best with a 190 degree thermostat.
 Most bike thermostats only come in one temperature... the one they give you!
 I just mention this because some people think that running a cooler thermostat helps the engine cool better, but it doesn't really matter.
 Combustion runs a lot hotter than that water.
 10-15 degrees doesn't mean a thing to that engine, but where I live it's cold...
 I really like a nice HOT heater!
 But, as bikes don't have heaters (I guess they could though.) this whole paragraph doesn't really matter!
 Anyway...

 If you start your engine and water starts coming out the radiator cap you might have a blown head gasket or a cracked head.
 Somehow combustion pressure is getting into the cooling system.
 Of course, not always... people tell me all the time I've got a cracked head, but I ride an air cooled BMW, and I've checked.
 Its head is not cracked...
 I wonder what they mean?

 Some Water Pumps, mostly on single cylinder dirt bikes, are cast into the side of the crankcase.
 Others are separate units that bolt on like car water pumps.
-Most of the unit water pumps have a "Weep Hole" in the side of the pump.
+Some water pumps have a "Weep Hole", also known as a "Tattle Tale" or "Telltale" hole, in the side of the pump itself or in the pump housing.
 If there is any leakage of coolant from this "Weep Hole" the pump seals and bearings are failing.
 The pump will need to be replaced, and soon!